intentionally-left-nil/pixelfed-docker/README.md

 1. In the python environment (see the [Installation](#installation) steps), execute `./scaffold.py`.
 This will ask you a bunch of questions.
 Enter your answers on the command line and hit enter.
 You'll need the steps from the [Prerequisites](#prerequisites) to complete the config
 1. Once you answer all of the necessary questions, the code will generate the scaffolding you need
-1. Run the one-time setup tasks: `docker compose --profile setup run initialize`
+1. Run the one-time setup tasks: `docker compose --profile setup run --rm initialize`
 1. Run the dev server: `docker compose --profile dev up`
 1. Wait a minute for everything to build and start
 1. Navigate to https://localhost:8000